CTPSSTAFF/cmp-perf-metrics-doc/Calculation_of_Metrics.md

 * 6\_1\_03\_create\_inrix\_2019\_cmp\_exp\_avg\_length.bat

 #### Calculation of Total Number of Records
-This calculation is performed for each of the two peak periods.
+This calculation is performed for each TMC for each of the two peak periods.
 The relevant scripts are:
 * 6\_2\_01\_create\_inrix\_2019\_cmp\_art\_count\_all\_tmc\_am.bat
 * 6\_2\_01\_create\_inrix\_2019\_cmp\_exp\_count\_all\_tmc\_am.bat